DigiBP/Team-Bananas/README.md

     - webhook, REST API call, messaging, ...
 - how do we trigger a new process instance (e.g. via a ```POST``` on the Camiunda REST API)
 - how do we glue different services together?
 (MAKE.com as middleware, self-scripted middleware)
+- how does the customer interact with the process, e.g. a chatbot or UI

 ## Change Project